State lawmaker charged with DUI

 The legal limit in Pennsylvania is .08%.

-“We have a general impairment law that says if someone is under the influence of alcohol to the degree that it renders them incapable of safe driving, that they can be charged with driving under the influence,” said David Andrascik, Drug Evaluation and Classification Program State Coordinator at the Pennsylvania DUI Association.
+“We have a general impairment law that says if someone is under the influence of alcohol to the degree that it renders them incapable of safe driving that they can be charged with driving under the influence,” said David Andrascik, the drug evaluation and classification program state coordinator for the Pennsylvania DUI Association.
 “There usually needs to be some type of evidence that someone is actually incapable of safe driving at a level that’s below .08.”

 Markosek allegedly told police he was taking medication for anxiety.
 Drugs mixed with alcohol can result in someone considered too impaired to drive, even with a low blood alcohol level.